sablier-labs/v2-sandbox/README.md

 For more information, please refer to our [documentation](https://docs.sablier.com).

+It is worth noting that you can charge a service fee when creating a stream.
+This fee is a percentage of the stream's total value and is paid to your designated broker address.
+Check out the "broker" references in the code to see how this works, as well as this [guide](https://docs.sablier.com/concepts/protocol/fees) from our docs.

 ## Ethers V6

 An integration of the [Sablier V2 Core](https://github.com/sablier-labs/v2-core) contracts into a frontend environment that uses [Ethers V6](https://docs.ethers.org/v6/).
 It's a small app that runs on the Goerli testnet and provides a wallet connection out of the box (Injected / Metamask).